Information For Authors

 - A schedule including submission deadline and completion of the editorial process.

 Symposium – Collections of essays (maximum three plus a brief introduction) on a specific topic.
-Maximum 45,000 characters or 8.0000 words for the essays, maximum 15,000 characters or 3.000 words for the introduction.
-The proposal for a symposium must be reviewed by the editorial board.
+Maximum 45.000 characters or 8.000 words for the essays, maximum 15.000 characters or 3.000 words for the introduction.
+The proposal for a symposium must be reviewed by the Editorial Board.
 The proposal should be sent to sps.ripp@unibo.it, specifying the provisional title and listing the papers to be included, each accompanied by an abstract of no more than 500 words.
 Following the acceptance of the proposal, the authors can proceed with the standard online submission procedure.

 Young Scholars Annual Prize - The RIPP annually announces a Young Scholars Award for the best policy article written by young researchers under 35.
 The prize includes a €300 voucher for purchasing books from "Il Mulino", a one-year journal’s subscription, and the essay’s publication.
 The submitted article, written in Italian or English, should be sent directly to sps.ripp@unibo.it.
 Works submitted for the competition must be original, previously unpublished and not under consideration for publication elsewhere.
-The maximum length of submitted articles is 70,000 characters (including spaces).
+The maximum length of submitted articles is 70.000 characters or between 10.000 to 15.000 words approximatively (including spaces, notes, tables, and bibliography).
 In the case of multiple authors of one article, all co-authors should be under 35.
 The prize will be awarded by a jury of at least three experts in policy studies.
 The jury will evaluate the submitted essays anonymously, indicating the winning essay and making suggestions if improvements are needed for publication.

 Peer review

-The journal’s editor evaluates the feedback from peer reviewers to make a decision.
+The journal’s Editor-in-Chief evaluates the feedback from peer reviewers to make a decision.
 The possible outcomes include:

 - Accept submission.
 The article can be published, and no revision is needed;